-- (b) make an available water determination for aquifer access licences in accordance with clause 34 of less than 1 ML per unit share of access licence share component. - (3) If an assessment for the Wagga Wagga Alluvial Groundwater Source under either clause 28 (5) or 29 demonstrates non-compliance with the long-term average annual extraction limit or the long-term average sustainable diversion limit, the Minister is to make an available water determination for local water utility access licences in the Wagga Wagga Alluvial Groundwater Source in accordance with clause 33 of less than 100% of the access licence share component. - (4) The Minister may take one or more of the actions under subclause (1), (2) or (3) if an assessment under clause 29 would have demonstrated non-compliance with the long-term average sustainable diversion limit but for there being a reasonable excuse, as provided for in Division 3 of Part 4 of Chapter 6 of the Basin Plan - (5) Any action under subclauses (1) (4) is to be taken to the extent the Minister considers the following is necessary: - (a) in the case of non-compliance with the long-term average annual extraction limit- to return average annual extractions in the relevant groundwater source to the long-term average annual extraction limit, - (b) in the case of non-compliance with the long-term average sustainable diversion limit- to meet the requirements of Division 3 of Part 4 of Chapter 6 of the Basin Plan, - (c) in the case where non-compliance with the long-term average sustainable diversion limit would have occurred but for there being a reasonable excuse- to meet the requirements of Division 3 of Part 4 of Chapter 6 of the Basin Plan. - (6) An action under subclauses (1) (4) to meet the requirements of Division 3 of Part 4 of Chapter 6 of the Basin Plan is only to apply to a groundwater source to the extent to which extractions from the groundwater source: - (a) have caused non-compliance with the long-term average sustainable diversion limit, or - (b) would have caused non-compliance with the long-term average sustainable diversion limit but for there being a reasonable excuse.
+- (b) make an available water determination for aquifer access licences in accordance with clause 33 of less than 1 ML per unit share of access licence share component, - (c) make an available water determination for aquifer (high security) access licences in accordance with clause 34 of less than: - (i) 0.4 ML per unit share of access licence share component for aquifer (high security) access licences, - (ii) plus 60% of the available water determination made for regulated river (high security) access licences in the Macquarie and Cudgegong Regulated Rivers Water Source to which the Water Sharing Plan for the Macquarie and Cudgegong Regulated Rivers Water Source 2016 (or any relevant replacement plan) applies. - (2) The Minister may take one or more of the actions under subclause (1) (a), (1) (b) or (1) (c) if an assessment under clause 28 would have demonstrated non-compliance with the long-term average sustainable diversion limit but for there being a reasonable excuse, as provided for in Division 3 of Part 4 of Chapter 6 of the Basin Plan. - (3) Any action under subclauses (1) or (2) is to be taken to the extent the Minister considers the following is necessary: - in the case of non-compliance with the long-term average annual extraction limit- to return average annual extractions in the relevant groundwater source to the long-term average annual extraction limit, - (b) in the case of non-compliance with the long-term average sustainable diversion limit- to meet the requirements of Division 3 of Part 4 of Chapter 6 of the Basin Plan, - (c) in the case where non-compliance with the long-term average sustainable diversion limit would have occurred but for there being a reasonable excuse-to meet the requirements of Division 3 of Part 4 of Chapter 6 of the Basin Plan. - (4) An action under subclauses (2) and (3) to meet the requirements of Division 3 of Part 4 of Chapter 6 of the Basin Plan is only to apply to a groundwater source to the extent to which extractions from the groundwater source: